Best home security cameras 2026

 Discover what makes the best home security camera on the market with our expert review that compares and analyses features, installation and cost.

 The best home security cameras allow us to protect our homes.
-Both indoor and outdoor security cameras can bring peace of mind and help homeowners remain vigilant.
-They allow you to monitor activity from pets roaming the house to people coming and going – and, most importantly, alert you to any suspicious activity.
+They allow you to monitor activity from pets, childrens and visitors roaming the house and, most importantly, alert you to any suspicious activity.

-Home security cameras are available at various price points, but tend to be less expensive than full security system packages that also include motion sensors and other devices.
-Mostly, you can install them yourself and view live video footage, speak through 2-way audio and sound remote alarms to deter intruders.
+Home security cameras are available at various price points, but tend to be less expensive than home security systems that also include motion sensors and other devices.
+In this guide, we only include indoor cameras that you can install and monitor yourself so you can compare like-for-like.

 The best home security cameras compared

-SimpliSafe Wireless Indoor Security Camera £139.99 1536p IR LED night vision Built-in rechargeable battery 3 months
+SimpliSafe Wireless Indoor Security Camera£119.991536p HDBuilt-in rechargeable battery

 SimpliSafe Wireless Indoor Security Camera: Best overall home security camera

 Simple and discreet, this indoor camera is a great balance between DIY installation and the option for professional monitoring.
-(SimpliSafe)
+(Image credit: SimpliSafe)

 • Resolution: Up to 1536p HD video